-The Johannesburg Planetarium originally bought the projector that had be used but the CIty of Hamburg in Germany since 1930 - the Zeiss factory modernised it for it's new home.
+The Johannesburg Planetarium's projector originally came from the CIty of Hamburg, but the Zeiss factory modernised it for its new home.

-If you find yourself in Johannesburg or Cape Town and have always been fascinated by the celestial objects in our galaxy and beyond, then include a visit to the South African Planetariums in your itinerary for a chance to journey into deep space without lifting your feet off the ground.
+If you find yourself in Johannesburg or Cape Town and have always been fascinated by the celestial objects in our galaxy and beyond, then visit a South African planetarium and journey into deep space without lifting your feet off the ground.

 There are two wonderful planetariums where you can enjoy this experience: at Cape Town's Iziko Planetarium on Queen Victoria Street, situated in the beautiful Company Gardens, and at the University of the Witwatersrand in Johannesburg.
 Both planetariums are centrally located and are easy to find.